Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Examples

 \paragraph{Internal homs of graded manifolds.} Recall that a presheaf on a category $\scC$ is a functor $\scC^{\rm op}\rightarrow \catSet$, and an interesting example is the presheaf

 with $X,Y,Z\in \scC$.
 We say that a presheaf is \uline{representable} if there is another object $\ihom(Y,Z)\in \scC$, the \uline{inner} or \uline{internal hom}, such that

 for all $X,Y,Z\in \scC$.

 In particular, in the category of sets, we simply have $\ihom(Y,Z)=\sfHom(Y,Z)$.
 This also holds in the category of vector spaces, but it fails in the category of graded vector space.
-For example, let $V$, $U$, and $W$ be graded vector spaces with elements of positive degree.
+For example, let $V$, $U$, and $W$ be graded vector spaces concentrated in positive degrees.
 We have

 where $*$ denotes the single point with structure sheaf $\IR$.
 However, there is an internal hom consisting of linear maps of arbitrary degree,

 This gives us also a local description of the internal hom on graded manifolds.